UCLouvain-CBIO/scp-teaching/qfeature_intro/README.md

 ## Introduction to `QFeatures`

-A short slide teck that introduces the package.
+A short slide deck that introduces the package.

 Requirements: